-Throughout the year, Akwe:kon – in conjunction with Cornell's American Indian Program – sponsors activities and programs like the regional Pow Wow and the weeklong Native American Festival, featuring music, art, and dances by participants representing tribes from throughout the U.S. and Canada.
+Throughout the year, Akwe:kon – in conjunction with Cornell's American Indian and Indigenous Studies Program (AIISP) – sponsors activities and programs like the regional Pow Wow and the weeklong Native American Festival, featuring music, art, and dances by participants representing tribes from throughout the U.S. and Canada.
 Events are open to the public, and enable the whole Cornell community to experience the spirit of Native cultures and traditions.

 Akwe:kon's distinctive building and landscape were designed with extensive input from Native people, incorporating symbols that reflect the theme of communal spirit.

 - Open to first-year, transfer, and upperlevel students

 - Located on North Campus, near Robert Purcell Community Center

 - Single and double rooms

 - A community multipurpose room, a TV room, a library, two study lounges, a kitchen, and a computer room

 - Bedrooms contain, for each occupant: an extra-long twin bed, a closet and a bureau (or wardrobe/bureau combination), a desk and desk chair, a desk lamp, a wastebasket, and floor carpeting

 Akwe:kon rooms do not have air conditioning.